- Note1: For Linux only deployments – watch the first minute to get to platform configuration, then skip to 6:00. Also, see this guide.

 - Select “Edit Credentials” to add new accounts

 - Select the Account Type and provide an Account Name, Username, and Password

-- For Linux you can select and use an SSH private key.
+- You can also and use an SSH private key.

 - In the Servers tab, select the endpoints, and click Server Actions > Manage Intigua on Server: